SpektraSystems/Red-Hat-Modernize-Apps/lab2.md

 ## Shutdown the application

-Before moving on, in the Terminal window from which you started JBoss EAP, type CTRL-z to stop it.
+Before moving on, in the Terminal window from which you started JBoss EAP, type `CTRL-Z` to stop it.
 This command will stop the running process and send it to the background.
-To terminate the process, you need to do a "kill %1" from the terminal window.
+To terminate the process, you need to do a `kill %1` from the terminal window.

 ## Deploy the monolith to OpenShift